Rolands-Laucis/Socio/Documentation.md

 import { socio } from 'socio/dist/utils';

 //instantiate the Socio Client from lib on the expected websocket port and wait for it to connect
-//NB! use wss secure socket protocol and use the ./core/Secure class to encrypt these queries in PROD! const sc = new SocioClient(`ws://localhost:3000`, { logging: {verbose:true} }) ;//each instance is going to be its own "session" on the server, but you can spawn and destroy these where ever in your code await sc.ready(); //wait until it has connected as confimed by the server
+//NB! use wss secure socket protocol (wss) and use the ./core/Secure class to encrypt these queries in PROD! const sc = new SocioClient(`ws://localhost:3000`, { logging: {verbose:true} }) ;//each instance is going to be its own "session" on the server, but you can spawn and destroy these where ever in your code await sc.ready(); //wait until it has connected as confimed by the server